-Highly recommended by the Bishop of Manchester (the Right Revd Nigel McCulloch), these guidelines have proved a helpful source of information and reflection for the local bishop, parish priest and PCC when one person’s transition was negatively perceived by a minority of members of that particular congregation.
+Highly recommended by the former Bishop of Manchester (the Right Revd Nigel McCulloch), these guidelines have proved a helpful source of information and reflection for the local bishop, parish priest and PCC when one person’s transition was negatively perceived by a minority of members of that particular congregation.

 Hard copies of these guidelines are also available from the Gender Trust for a small charge (£4).

 Elaine Sommers has written a more personal resource based on her own story of being transgender and a person of faith.